 This is the costume Padmé wears during one of her first walks with Anakin once they are already within the safety of her home planet.
 This is also one of the most memorable costumes of Episode II, although I'm not sure if it's because of the dress itself or the fact that it's what she's wearing during the 'I hate sand' infamous scene.

 The gown is made of soft silk dyed in yellow and with a degradeé to lilac.
-The fabric is gathered up at the waist with clasps made of tassels and pearl.
+The fabric is gathered up at the waist with clasps made of tassels and pearls.
 The fabric is draped over her arms, hemmed with a wide ribbon.
-The dress is held up by five layered pieces of metal resembling shells, with the top one reaching part way around her neck, tied off with a piece of ribbon.
+The dress is held up by five-layered pieces of metal resembling shells, with the top one reaching partway around her neck, tied off with a piece of ribbon.

 As for her hairstyle, she has it styled in a rather extravagant fashion (what a shocker!).
 It is pulled up to recreate the shape of a seashell and is held in place by a set of headbands inset by pearls.